 The first step in preventing sexual misconduct is to thoroughly screen the backgrounds of employees and volunteers.
-Legitimate workers will not be offended, and the process often scares off unwanted individuals.
-To screen staff members, organizations can take the following actions:
+Applicants with good intentions will not be offended, and the process often scares off unwanted individuals.
+In addition to the information below, Abuse Prevention Services and MinistrySafe provide extensive resources regarding the Skillful Screening Process including sample applications and reference forms.